-I am already neutered, housetrained, purebred, up to date with shots, good with dogs, and not good with cats.
+I am already neutered, housetrained, purebred, in need of an experienced adopter, up to date with shots, not good with kids, and not good with cats.